DiCarloLab-Delft/Gibbs_States_Data/README.md

 Data supporting findings as reported in arXiv:2012.03895

 # Simple snippets to import files with python code:
+Following you may copy some code snippets that will get you started using the data.

 ## For csv files: